-To accept a Federal Direct Parent PLUS or Graduate PLUS Loan

-- Parent PLUS Loan Applications can be completed online at www.studentaid.gov.
+- To accept a Federal Direct Parent PLUS or Graduate PLUS Loan - PLUS Loan Applications can be completed online at www.studentaid.gov.
 The Master Promissory Note (MPN) is not a loan application.
-You must complete both if you wish to borrow a Parent Plus loan. - Graduate PLUS Loans are accepted on RAMweb. - Loan disbursement subject to approved credit check Borrower must pass a credit check - If the credit check is denied, the borrower may obtain an endorser - Dependent students whose Parent PLUS loan was denied can request additional unsubsidized loan
+You must complete both if you wish to borrow a Plus loan. - Loan disbursement subject to approved credit check Borrower must pass a credit check. - If the credit check is denied, the borrower may obtain an endorser. - Dependent students whose Parent PLUS loan was denied can request additional unsubsidized loan.